Step 28 – Deceased Estate Administration Guide

 Capital Gains Tax (CGT) applies at the time when an asset is sold.
 The difference between the purchase or inheritance value compared to the final sale value after deducting all costs associated with the sale (legal fees, settlement fees, stamp duty agent fees etc.) will be taxed.
 Capital Gains Tax forms part of a person’s or entity’s income tax when declared.Examples where CGT may apply are:

 An asset that is sold for less than its purchase value or inheritance value is considered to have resulted in a Capital Loss.
 In this instance all capital losses can be deducted from any capital gains by the same asset owner in the same financial year.
 Where no capital gain applies in that particular year, the loss can be deferred to a future year.

 28.2.3 Company Tax

-In Australia, the company tax rate is 26% or 30% (in the 2020/21 Financial Year) and 25% or 30% (from 2021/22 Financial Year onward) depending if the company has less or more than $50m aggregate turnover respectively.
+In Australia, the company tax rate is 30%.
+However, if the company generates less than $50m aggregate turnover and less than 80% is generated through passive income, the lower company tax rates of 26% (for 2021/22 financial year) or 25% (from 2021/22 financial year onward) apply.
 The deceased person may have owned and run their own business, which may be sold or handed over to a Beneficiary.
 The new owner of the business will need to ensure that company tax is paid going forward.

 Other taxes that are not listed here may apply in your situation.
 We recommend you seek tax advice to fully understand your circumstances. simplyEstate can help you seek experienced support for your questions or you can contact one of our Trusted Partners listed to the right or below.